8Gitbrix/Reinforcement-Learning/README.md

 * qlearn2.py: https://gym.openai.com/evaluations/eval_S6ldgxysSay2eidRk9eHNA

 ### Running:
-Numpy, openAI gym, and python3 are required to run any of the programs.
+openAI gym, and python3 are required to run any of the programs.
 To run enter: `python3 filename.py` on command line